-(5) To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+(4) To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.

-Enclosed herewith is a Proxy Statement setting forth information with respect to the election of Class III directors, the ratification of the appointment of the independent auditors of the Company, the approval of the amendment of the Stock Option Plan, and the approval of the issuance of additional shares of common stock or securities convertible into or exercisable for common stock.
+Enclosed herewith is a Proxy Statement setting forth information with respect to the election of Class III directors, the ratification of the appointment of the independent auditors of the Company and the approval of the amendment of the Stock Option Plan.